luanrafael/JLogam/README.md

 JLogam - JavaScript Libary for Open Gestures Acessibility Mobile

-JLogam it's a project based in Natural User Interfaces.
+JLogam is a HTML 5 project to provide gesture based interfaces for mobile applications.